pektin/jam/docs/jam/informal.rst

     variable:
         <identifier>[:<identifier>]

-Variables are containers for values.
-A single variable can hold one or more values.
-Variables can be used together with assignments and methods.
-When a variable is referenced using it's identifier, the currently stored value is used instead of it's container.
+Variables are containers for values_.
+A single variable can hold one or more values_.
+Variables can be used together with assignments_ and methods_.
+When a variable is referenced using it's `identifier <identifiers>`_, the currently stored `value <values>`_ is used instead of it's container.
 A variable's type can either be defined, or inferred through it's usage.
 A variable's type may not be changed after creation.

 Assignment
 ==========